Informatics 2A: Processing Formal and Natural Languages (2018-19)

 If you wish to make a comment to the lecturers anonymously,

-Their names and contact details are given on the
+Contact details are given on the